A village Called Khlong Toei

 To Go There

-MRT Sirikit center and exit1 soi Paisingto.
+MRT Sirikit center and exit 4 soi Paisingto.
 When out of the station take a left and about 20 meters further go left.
 If you want to visit the rooster breeder after the charcoal man walks along the Klong to the end, if not, pass El Mercado and straight into the very narrow alley (where you can find the motorcycle rental) and immediately to the right, and again to the right, then walk through the small alleys.
-Do not hesitate to retrace your steps or to the Rama 4 Road or to Soi 22.
+Do not hesitate to retrace your steps or going to the Rama 4 Road or to Soi 22.